Where We Be

 tower seen in the distance.
 It was built by the Cham people way back in the mid 700s.

-Po Nagar is Nha Trang's key site (other than the beach) and is worth a quick visit.
+Po Nagar is Nha Trang's key site (other than the beach).

-The main tower is about 25 meters (75 ft) high.
-Admission is less than $1 each.
+The main tower is 25 m (75 ft) high.
+Admission is

 Above the entrance to the temple is this sculpture of the